Deerfield Correctional Center

-The Deerfield Correctional Center is a state prison for men located in Capron, Southampton County, Virginia, owned and operated by the Virginia Department of Corrections.
+Deerfield Correctional Center is a state prison for men located in Capron, Southampton County, Virginia, owned and operated by the Virginia Department of Corrections.
 The facility was opened in 1994 and has a working capacity of 1,080 prisoners.

-It houses a special population of "Geriatric and Assisted Living Inmates": elderly, infirm, disabled and other special-needs prisoners.
+It houses a special population of "geriatric and assisted living inmates": elderly, infirm, disabled, and other special-needs prisoners.
 The number of elderly prisoners has increased in Virginia's inmate population since the Commonwealth's abolition of parole in 1994.
 It is a level-two security prison (medium).

 The site is adjacent to Virginia's former Southampton Correctional Center, which was established in 1938 as an agricultural facility.
 By 1955 Southampton had developed as a campus that included a livestock operation, a cannery, and a sewage disposal facility.
 Through prisoner labor, the facility supplied 80% of its own food.
 Southampton was closed in January 2009 and was demolished soon after.